remzi-arpacidusseau/ostep-projects/concurrency-mapreduce/README.md

 its implementation:

 ```
-unsigned long MR_DefaultHashPartition(char *key, int num_buckets) {
+unsigned long MR_DefaultHashPartition(char *key, int num_partitions) {
     unsigned long hash = 5381;
     int c;
     while ((c = *key++) != '\0')
         hash = hash * 33 + c;
-    return hash % num_buckets;
+    return hash % num_partitions;
 }
 ```

-The function's role is to take a given `key` and map it to a number, from `0` to `num_buckets - 1`.
+The function's role is to take a given `key` and map it to a number, from `0` to `num_partitions - 1`.
 Its use is internal to the MapReduce library, but critical.
-Specifically, your MR library should use this function to decide which Reduce thread gets a particular key/list of values to process.
-For some applications, which Reducer thread processes a particular key is not important (and thus the default function above should be passed in to `MR_Run()`); for others, it is, and this is why the user can even pass in their own partitioning function as need be.
+Specifically, your MR library should use this function to decide which partition (and hence, which reducer thread) gets a particular key/list of values to process.
+For some applications, which reducer thread processes a particular key is not important (and thus the default function above should be passed in to `MR_Run()`); for others, it is, and this is why the user can pass in their own partitioning function as need be.

-One last requirement: For each partition, keys (and the value list associated with said keys) should be *sorted* in ascending key order; thus, when a particular reducer thread (and its associated partition) are working, the `Reduce()` function should be called on each key in order for that partition.
+One last requirement: For each partition, keys (and the value list associated with said keys) should be **sorted** in ascending key order; thus, when a particular reducer thread (and its associated partition) are working, the `Reduce()` function should be called on each key in order for that partition.